wley3337/WeRHere/README.md

+# This is still a work in progress.

 # This is a free projected intedned to be a PWA for those experiencing homelessness.
 #### This utilizes specificly the Washington DC Government API's available.